A Nobody's Way Up to an Exploration Hero: Characters

-A Valkyrie that is rewarded to Kaito after killing his 1,000th slime and earning him the title Slime Slayer.
-She is a short statured young woman that resembles an older child.
+A Valkyrie who is rewarded to Kaito after killing his 1,000th slime and earning him the title Slime Slayer.
+She is a short statured young woman who resembles an older child.
 She wears silver armor and she has blue hair with blue eyes.
 Her main skills are offensive lightning and a defensive barrier that she can create.
-She often shows jealousy to Luceria and is very sensitive and encouraging to Kaito.
+She often shows jealousy toward Luceria and is very sensitive and encouraging to Kaito.
 Kaito eventually gives her the nickname Syl.